This resource was made possible due to an unrestricted educational grant from Nestle Health Science, makers of IBgard.

 Everyone is different.
 So are your poops.
 It’s important to note that the change in your stool could be constipation for some people, diarrhea for others, or alternate between the two.
 Subtypes of IBS are recognized by the Rome IV criteria based on the person’s reported predominant bowel habit, when not on medications, as follows:

-If you’re anything like me and skipped right to the part of the post where we tell you how to fix it, we mentioned above that IBS is manageable, and there are many different ways that it can be treated, Often the first step is changing your diet.
+If you’re anything like us and skipped right to the part of the post where we tell you how to fix it, we mentioned above that IBS is manageable, and there are many different ways that it can be treated.

 Food intolerances have been linked to IBS symptoms for many years, however conflicting information often creates confusion and frustration as to what foods IBS patients should include, or avoid, in their diet.
 Recent research has identified key strategies for the successful dietary management of IBS.